Devluizpozza/fitapp_imc_calculate/README.md

 ## Getting Started

 To test the app, simply clone the code and launch it on an Android emulator!
-The application is simple and does not have a connection to any database.
+The application is simple and does not have a connection to any database. the application is developed entirely in dart, using flutter